criticalmanufacturing/dev-tasks/README.md

 When this option is active it will, by default, compress 200 files concurrently (see ```--parallel-brotli``` option).

 ##### --parallel-brotli <number_of_parallel_files>
-Is only taken in consideration when the ```--brotli``` option can be used.
+This option is only taken in consideration when the ```--brotli``` option is used.
 Determines the number of concurrent files being compressed at a time.

 It defaults to batches of 200 files.
 The batches are sequential and within each batch the files are compressed concurrently.